aloyschen/Code_wars/README.md

-# CodeWars 刷题
----
 ## Replace With Alphabet Position ##

-you are required to, given a string, replace every letter with its position in the alphabet.
+> you are required to, given a string, replace every letter with its position in the alphabet.

 If anything in the text isn't a letter, ignore it and don't return it.